 - ¼ cup water

-- Combine all the ingredients, except the pork, in your crockpot and mix together well.
+- Combine all the ingredients, except the pork, in your crockpot and mix them together well.
 Lay the pork on top and turn your crockpot to low.
-Cook on low for 8 hours.1 large orange, 1 lime, 1 medium onion, 3 cloves garlic, ¼ cup tomato paste, ¼ cup water, 1 teaspoon cumin, 1 teaspoon chili powder, 1 teaspoon oregano, ½ teaspoon sea salt, 1 ½ lb. pork butt, pork shoulder or boneless pork ribs (see notes)
+Cook on low for 8 hours.1 large orange, 1 lime, 1 medium onion, 3 cloves garlic, ¼ cup tomato paste, ¼ cup water, 1 teaspoon EACH: cumin, chili powder, oregano, and sea salt, 1 ½ lb. pork butt, pork shoulder, or boneless pork ribs

 - When the pork is tender, gently shred it using 2 forks.
 Pull the pork against the grain to get long strips of meat.
 Mix the shredded pork with the sauce in the crockpot.

 - Preheat your oven to broil.
 Transfer the pulled pork to the prepared baking sheet and spread it out so that it's in a thin layer.